EbookFoundation/thoth-wiki/EBSCO-ebooks.md

 * EBSCO Host

 OBP: EBSCO Host accepts ONIX files and ebook files (pdf, epub) to be uploaded via FTP.
-Since the introduction of the OA eBook collection can accept OA content (at no cost and thus also no earnings).
+Since the introduction of the EBSCO Host OA eBook collection can accept OA content (at no cost and thus also no earnings).
 A naming convention required for ebook files submitted. email alert to be sent when new content uploaded.

 * GOBI